frandelgado/frandelgado.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Or why you'd want to go on a date with me
+subtitle: AKA all the wonderful reasons why you'd want to go on a date with me
 ---

 <figure>